Understanding Deep Learning

 Optimization

 We plan to investigate the success of SGD in finding a good model, arguably the greatest mystery of modern deep learning.
 Specifically, our goal is to understand what models are learnable by SGD on neural networks.
-To this end, we plan to come up with a new class of models that can potentially lead to new deep learning algorithms, with a solid theory behind them.
+To this end, we plan to develop a new class of models that can potentially lead to new deep learning algorithms, with a solid theory behind them.

 Statistical Complexity